The Baby in the Basket: Production

 In March 2023, Flickering Myth announced that it was teaming up with Shepka Productions to produce a horror film, written by Tom Jolliffe and directed by Nathan Shepka.
 The filming took place in the autumn of 2023.

 Release

 The film was theatrically released in the Philippines on February 5, 2025, and was released in the United States and the United Kingdom on DVD and Digital on February 17, 2025.
+It was subsequently acquired by Shudder and AMC+ and added to those platforms in July 2026.

 Reception

 Leslie Felperin of The Guardian called the film "low-budget nun fun" and wrote;

 Sean Cockwell of My Bloody Reviews gave the film a score of 7 out of 10 and wrote;

 Brian Fanelli of Horrorbuzz.com gave the film a score of 7 out of 10 and said;